-2. Byington Vineyard and Winery
+2. One of a kind event at Byington Vineyard and Winery

 This facility is 95 acres and gives you the perfect view of the Santa Cruz Mountains, Monterey Bay, and the Pinot Noir Vineyard, all while sipping on award-winning wine crafted in its 18,000 square foot facility in the background of this beauty.

-3. Billy Jones Wildcat Railroad
+3. Have fun at Billy Jones Wildcat Railroad

 Billy Jones Wildcat Railroad is not just simply a railroad.
 Still, it is also a non-profit organization with the sole intent of continuing the legacy of Billy Jones and spreading entertainment to all those to come through.
 It currently operates a one-third railroad home to both a steam and locomotive, but you can also find a fully restored carousel that is just as fun and over 100 years old.

 This railroad and carousel are a piece of history.
 It can be a fun experience and a learning experience as you will have the ability to step back into the world of the early 1900s when the railroad was the only natural way to get around.
 It’s an experience that will be hard to forget.

-4. New Museum of Los Gatos
+4. Lean some history at the New Museum of Los Gatos

 Speaking of history, if you wanted to learn more about Los Gatos and what makes it so unique, this would be the museum to visit.
 For a town to transition from mainly an industrial town to now being the hotbed for big tech companies, it must have a story.
 Here you will find artifacts, documents, and photos specifically unique to Los Gatos, giving you an inside look into the foundation and progression of the city.